Gold & Lightning

 Relief washed over me.
 At least they were safe enough to touch.

 As I approached the small orange circles of salvation, something felt… strange.
-The rabbits, they were a bit odd yet familiar to me.
+The rabbits were a bit odd yet familiar to me.
 My heart skipped, and I froze mid-step.
 All interest in eating just disappeared in an instant.

 Their eyes.